Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Dynamic Content Insertion

-When adding content dynamically, use transform-based animations instead of changing layout properties:
+When adding content dynamically, use transform-based animations instead of changing layout properties.
+This is a critical technique for maintaining CLS scores within your Core Web Vitals optimization targets:

 .slide-in {